Where is Alan Shearer now?

 Alan Shearer is now a highly respected pundit and match analyst on BBC’s Match of the Day and also appears on the station’s coverage of the FA Cup.

-In addition to Shearer’s television work he has also launched The Alan Shearer Foundation with the aim of supporting disability in the North East by raising at least £250,000 every year.
+In addition to Shearer’s television work he has also launched his own foundation with the aim of supporting disability in the North East by raising at least £250,000 every year.

 In December 2015, Shearer was guest of honour at Blackburn Rovers Ewood Park when they unveiled a new stretch of road named after him called, Alan Shearer Way.

 Alan Shearer made his co-commentary debut in January 2016 for BBC Radio 5 Live’s coverage of the Newcastle United v Manchester United game.

 After England’s dismal performance in Euro 2016 and the subsequent sacking of Roy Hodgson, Shearer threw his hat into the ring to become the next manager.